-Our model allows us to investigate the evolution of a larger number of countries/regions.
-As the first experiment in that series, let us assume that the world is divided into six countries/regions, namely: the USA, the E12, Japan, China, India and the Rest of the World.
+the World.
 The overall competitiveness of those six countries/regions in the post-war period is presented in Table 13.
 We can see that either the USA or the E12 economies lose their positions in the post-war period: their competitiveness is smaller than the competitiveness of all the other countries/regions.
-The fit of the model (see Figure 26) is rather poor and is clearly unsatisfactory.
-Significant differences between the model and the historical data are seen in almost all the countries/regions, but is especially visible in the case of China, Japan, and the Rest of the World.
+The fit of the model (see Fig. 26) is rather poor and is clearly unsatisfactory.
+Significant differences between the model and the historical data are seen in almost all the countries/regions, but are especially visible in the case of China, Japan, and the Rest of the World.
 This is caused by significant differences in the mood of development of the World's economy before and after 1980.
-This is clearly seen when we look at the dynamics of competitiveness in the post-war period (Figure 27).
+This is clearly seen when we look at the dynamics of competitiveness in the post-war period (Fig. 27).
 To identify the moving competitiveness we use the 14 year identification window.
-12 It is clearly visible that for all the competitiveness the mood of changes up to 1980 is significantly different than that after 1980.
+It is clearly visible that for all the competitiveness the mood of changes up to 1980 is significantly different than that after 1980.
 The competitiveness of India's economy in the last three decades is only slightly smaller than China's competitiveness; the USA's competitiveness, although smaller than China's and India's, is significantly greater than that of the E12.